Water-Saving Tips for Summer

-Place well-established plants with large roots at the bottom of your list, they’re hardier than they look.
+Place well-established plants with large roots at the bottom of your list, as they’re tougher than they look.

 We know its obvious, bu if you know there’s going to be a heavy downpour of rain leave buckets and tubs out in the garden.
 This way, you’ll have a supply of water to fall back on once the weather starts to improve.

 Transfer the liquid into a watering can and you’re good to go with free water in the garden.

 Tip 4 Cut back on sprinklers

 Try to limit the amount of times you use a sprinkler system around the borders of your garden.
 If you feel sprinklers are a must, a better solution is to use a trickle system or a drip watering solution as they are also known.

 Automatic drip watering solutions are up to 90% more efficient than sprays or sprinklers, they use a pressure reducing valve that is coupled to a timer and place water, drip by drip, directly onto the soil.